Divisor: Further notions and facts

 An integer $n > 1$ whose only proper divisor is 1 is called a prime number.
 Equivalently, a prime number is a positive integer that has exactly two positive factors: 1 and itself.

-Any positive divisor of $n$ is a product of prime divisors of $n$ raised to some power.
+Any positive divisor of $n$ is a product of prime divisors of $n$, each raised to some power.
 This is a consequence of the fundamental theorem of arithmetic.